my1396/Econ-Study/_posts/2024-02-18-Norsk-Grammar.md

 ### Whose

 There is no straightforward equivalent to English in Norwegian.
-You can use "hvem sin/sine/sitt" to ask about ownership.
+You can use "<span class="env-green">hvem sin/sine/sitt</span>" to ask about ownership.

 Whose money is this?